Farhan-Fadillah/the-journey-of-farhan-fadillah/README.md

 education demonstrates my dedication to staying at the forefront of emerging technologies and methodologies, ensuring my skills remain relevant and cutting-edge in a rapidly evolving field.

+Among my key certifications is the Data Analyst Python Track, which equipped me with advanced skills in Python programming, data manipulation, and statistical analysis.
+This certification enabled Farhan to proficiently handle complex datasets, perform exploratory data analysis, and build predictive models, forming the backbone of my data science capabilities.
+Complementing this, i earned certifications in Customer Segmentation with Python and Customer Churn Prediction using Machine Learning, where i developed models achieving up to 80% accuracy.
+These achievements underscore my ability to apply machine learning techniques to real-world business challenges, driving actionable insights and strategic decision-making.

 Prior to this, i completed intensive training in Data Science at Purwadhika Startup and Coding School in 2019.
 This program provided